Image by Don Hankins via Flickr

 I gave First Premier the benefit of the doubt.
 I shouldn't have bothered.

-Each and every promise to help me, the victim, would be broken.
-We learned that long after they were notified of the fraud, the card they had promised would not be mailed out --was!
-It was mailed to the fraudulent address a week after we notified them of the fraud.
 I mentioned to First Premier that their actions were harming my ability to protect my identity and my credit rating.
-I relayed that I was well of aware of their reputation of charging customers high fees and interest at a rate of 79.9% and remarkably they responded without hesitation, --"NOT on your card though!" as if that made it alright.
-I reminded them, I don't have a card with them, but thanks to them, someone who is using my identity does.
+I also relayed that I was well of aware of their reputation of charging customers high fees and interest at a rate of 79.9% and remarkably they responded without hesitation, --"NOT on your card though!" as if that made it alright.
+I reminded them, I don't have a card with them, but thanks to them, someone who is using my name and SSN does --and it was unacceptable that they didn't seem to care.

-I did a quick online search to find out if others had similar experiences and complaints against First Premier policies and whether or not complaints about a perceived systemic disinterest in helping victims of identity theft, along with the inability to speak to their elusive "security department" existed, and no surprise, I certainly got an eyeful.
-I found several sites with dozens if not hundreds of complaints against First Premier, their policies, and/or their customer service.
+Here's a little background on First Premier Bank, to really give you a taste First Premier Bank and what happens when consumers open a credit card with them.
+I did a quick online search to find out if others had similar experiences and complaints against First Premier policies and if other complaints about a perceived systemic disinterest in helping victims of identity theft, had been lodged.
+It seems I am not alone in my questioning whether their elusive "security department" existed or not.
+I found several sites with dozens, if not hundreds, of complaints against First Premier, their policies, and their lack of any helpful customer service

 What does all this mean?